Agave Lime Chicken

 - Rinse the chicken and pat dry

-- Place chicken in a 9 x 13-inch oven proof baking dish
+- Place chicken in a 9 x 13 inch baking dish breast side down

 - Drizzle with olive oil and agave, then sprinkle with salt, cumin and chili powder